 Nikolay Filipov has been endowed with the College of Veterinary Medicine’s Lalita and Raghubir Sharma Distinguished Professorship.
 This professorship, named for Dr. Raghubir Sharma and his wife, is presented to a professor focusing on innovative research in toxicology and engaged in teaching, research, public service, or a combination of these duties.
-Sharma was the Fred C. Davidson Chair in Physiology and Pharmacology at UGA from 1995 until his retirement in 2006 and a trailblazer in the field of toxicology since 1969.
+Sharma was the Fred C. Davison Chair in Physiology and Pharmacology at UGA from 1995 until his retirement in 2006 and a trailblazer in the field of toxicology since 1969.

 Filipov, a 1998 College of Veterinary Medicine graduate, met and worked closely with Sharma during his time as a student of the Interdisciplinary Toxicology Program (ITP) at UGA.
 Sharma held a seat on Filipov’s PhD advisory committee and acted as the ITP’s graduate coordinator, a position Filipov now holds.
 “There are many parallels between Dr. Sharma’s work and my own,” says Filipov.
 “A lot of my time as a doctoral student was spent researching in Dr. Sharma’s lab.
 In fact, I still have a cell counter in the lab labeled ‘SHARMA’ in permanent ink.”